Ortham/ortham.github.io/content/posts/2014-09-12-donating-with-bitcoin.md

 The confusion arises because it's not clear whether the per-transaction nature of the generates addresses is enforced, or suggested.
 Can I just choose to continue to use the last address generated, or will that cause funds to disappear into a black hole?
 I didn't know, so as the experimentalist I am, I decided to try it out and see what happened.

-### Buying Bitcoins
+### Buying Bitcoin

-The first hurdle was getting ahold of some bitcoins: there are few reputable exchanges out there that deal in the UK, and lots that at least look fairly dodgy.
+The first hurdle was getting ahold of some bitcoin: there are few reputable exchanges out there that deal in the UK, and lots that at least look fairly dodgy.
 In the end, I chose to use [Bittylicious](https://bittylicious.com), which has a terribly unreassuring website and payment process, but it did have the advantage that I didn't need to supply my bank account details through their site.

 Instead, the process is as follows: